ssiwan/KARMA/README.md

 #### Initial Product Backlog

-Based on our user-centered research and the prototype requirements from the RFI, we identified the following high-level user stories which were documented as epics for our initial product backlog.
+Based on our user-centered research and the prototype requirements from the RFI, we identified the following as epics for our initial product backlog.

 1. Login to the application so that content can be tailored for a particular user.
 1. Create and edit knowledge articles for sharing with other users